-- 3.7 The Council is very much aware that there will be many conflicting demands on its limited staff resources throughout the Local Plan preparation process.
-In particular, the Planning Policy Team has been involved in sub-regional planning issues, such as support for the Black Country Local Enterprise Partnership.
-It also provides support on the determination of major planning applications and various regeneration initiatives and funding bids.
-The LDS work programme seeks to allow for this.
-There may, however, be other unforeseen pressures on staff time that cannot be predicted now.
-Experience on the need to respond to neighbouring authorities' plans have shown how resource intensive the new planning process can be.
-This is likely to increase as more of Walsall's neighbours progress work on their respective Local Plans, in particular Birmingham's Development Plan and the Greater Birmingham and Solihull LEP Spatial Plan. - 3.8 Also, although the Government has introduced the New Homes Bonus to assist local authorities in implementing the new system, the amount of grant awarded to local authorities is dependent on housebuilding and cannot therefore be necessarily assumed to be available in advance.
-It is recognised that the Planning Policy Team has been under-resourced in terms of staff numbers in previous years and there is a need to try to maintain staffing through the present period of local authority funding restraint.
-As with other local planning authorities the recruitment and retention of suitably qualified staff remains an issue that could adversely affect the delivery of the Local Plan. - 3.9 In addition, the potential difficulty in recruiting appropriate programme officers to oversee the increased number of examinations of DPDs could impact on production timescales towards the end of the process, whilst potentially placing a strain on resources. - 3.10 As planning issues are explored the Council may find it does not have sufficient financial resources to commission of all of the technical work necessary to fulfil the evidential and sustainability appraisal requirements of the Local Plan system, at least within the timetable being proposed at present.
+- 4.7 The Council is very much aware that there will be many conflicting demands on its limited staff resources throughout the Local Plan preparation process.
+Many of these place unforeseen pressure on staff time for example preparing evidence for the Governments Brownfield Resister pilot or responding to neighbouring planning applications (as in the example of the Mill Green Designer Outlet Village that threatens an adverse economic impact on the borough).
+The LDS work programme seeks to allow for this. - 4.8 It is recognised that the Planning Policy Team has been under-resourced in terms of staff numbers in recent years and there is a need to try to maintain and enhance staffing levels through the present period of local authority funding restraint.
+As with other local planning authorities the recruitment and retention of suitably qualified staff remains an issue that could adversely affect the delivery of the Local Plan. - 4.9 In addition, the potential difficulty in recruiting appropriate programme officers to oversee the examinations of DPDs could impact on production timescales towards the end of the process, whilst potentially placing a strain on resources.